pkielak/mpd-mpc-node/README.md

 This project provides a bridge between MPD (Music Player Daemon) and the Model Context Protocol (MCP).
 It allows AI models to:

 - Control music playback (play, pause, stop, next, previous)
+- Play specific artists, albums, or songs by name
 - Manage playlists (add, remove, clear)
 - Search the music library
 - Get information about the current playing track